 - Chemotherapy

 In most cases, thrombocytopenia is asymptomatic.
 But, the most common clinical manifestation is bleeding in the mucosal or cutaneous membranes.
 Bleeding can manifest as nosebleeds, gingival bleeding, and bleeding into the skin in the form of petechiae, purpura, and superficial ecchymoses.
-Severe drops in platelets below 10,000/mm³ can result in internal hemorrhaging causing death.
+Severe drops in platelets below 10,000/mm³ can result in internal hemorrhaging, which is life-threatening.

-Thrombocytopenia can be confirmed with a regular blood test.
+Thrombocytopenia is confirmed with a regular blood test.
 The patient’s medical history and clinical examination can help determine the cause of thrombocytopenia.

 Nursing Process